Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Normal Factor Graph of the Two-Stage Code

-In this section, we concatenate the factor graph of the superchannel (Fig.~\ref{Fig:SupCha_Factor}) with an outer LDPC code stage.
-We then describe the employed punctured encoding procedure and outline the modified version of the density evolution~\cite{910578} for the two-stage factor graph.
+In this section, we concatenate the normal factor graph of the superchannel (Fig.~\ref{Fig:SupCha_Factor}) with an outer LDPC code stage.
+We then describe the employed punctured encoding procedure and outline the modified density evolution analysis~\cite{910578,1207365} for the resulting two-stage concatenated code.

 Let FN, VN, and CN be the abbreviations standing for the factor nodes of a superchannel (see Fig.~\ref{Fig:SupCha_Factor}), the variable nodes, and the check nodes of an LDPC code, respectively.
-With a slight abuse of notation, let us denote the $l$-th element of the time-indexed vector $\vD^m(t)$ with $D_l(t)\defeq D\big((t-1)m+l\big)$ when the length of the vector is clear from the context.
+With a slight abuse of notation, we denote the $l$-th element of the time-indexed vector $\vD^m(t)$ by $D_l(t)\defeq D\big((t-1)m+l\big)$ when the vector length is clear from the context.
 Given the output realizations $\vy^{nN}$, the soft-output information emanating from the FNs of the superchannel is the logarithmic \emph{a posterior} probability (APP) ratio of the symbol $d_l(t)\in\{0,1\}$, defined as